 Any stockholder of FSC can vote for or withhold on each of the director nominees of FSC.
 A withhold vote will not be included in determining the number of votes cast for a nominee.
-Shares represented by broker non-votes are not considered entitled to vote and thus are not counted for purposes of determining whether each of the nominees for election as a director has been elected.
+Shares represented by broker non-votes are not considered entitled to vote and thus are not counted for purposes of determining whether each of the nominees for election as a director has been elected, but will be treated as shares present for quorum purposes.
 In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy FOR the election of Todd G. Owens, Richard P. Dutkiewicz and Douglas F. Ray.
 If a nominee should decline or be unable to serve as a director, it is intended that the proxy will be voted for the election of such person nominated by the Board as a replacement.
 The Board has no reason to believe that any director nominee named will be unable or unwilling to serve.